tabiosg/big-two/src/README.md

 ## Hand

-Hand imports Card, Rank, Suit, and Sort.
+Hand imports Card, Rank, and Suit.
 It has the Hand class definition and all the functions needed to check if the Hand is valid or stronger than another hand.

 ---

 ## Player

-Player imports Card, Sort, ChangeLayout, Hand, and AllCards.
+Player imports Card, ChangeLayout, Hand, and AllCards.
 It has the Player class definition and all the functions allowing the player to manage their cards and deal hands.

 ---